field clover

 Subordinate Taxa

-Three varieties of field clover have been described.
-The nominate variety, var. campestre, has yellow corollas and occurs across North America.
-The other two varieties have purplish corollas and may be restricted to their native ranges.
-USDA PLANTS recognizes var. minus, but provides no distribution information.
+One variety and one subspecies of field clover are generally recognized.
+The nominate taxon ssp. campestre has yellow corollas and occurs across North America.
+The other taxa have purplish corollas and may be restricted to their native ranges.
+USDA PLANTS recognizes var. minus, suggesting that it occurs in the United States, but provides no distribution information.

 Synonyms